open-autonomy/traffic-management/README.md

  - Connections are monitored from both sides
  - Communications are managed asynchronously

+## Permissions

+The FMS is the source of truth for traffic permissions with respect to zones with a `trafficPermission` policy.
+The FMS is responsible for granting, rejecting, revoking, and releasing traffic permissions for AVs, and is required to communicate these changes to the AVs in a timely manner.

 ## Reporting Vehicle Degradations

 In the event that the AV encounters an issue while traversing a zone with a `trafficPermission` policy, it should report the cause of the issue to the FMS using the [MachineDiagnosticV2](https://github.com/open-autonomy/dispatch/blob/main/specification/MachineDiagnosticV2.md) message defined in the [Dispatch Specification](https://github.com/open-autonomy/dispatch/tree/main).
 This message allows the AV to communicate diagnostic information, including error codes and descriptions, to the FMS for further analysis and resolution.